AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 To know the platforms certified to work with this release, see the [technical requirements](/help/sites-deploying/technical-requirements.md).

-### Install Adobe Experience Manager Forms add-on package {#install-aem-forms-add-on-package}

->[!NOTE]
->
->Skip if you are not using Experience Manager Forms.
-Fixes in Experience Manager Forms are delivered through a separate add-on package a week after the scheduled [!DNL Experience Manager] Service Pack release.

-1. Ensure that you have installed the Adobe Experience Manager Service Pack.
-1. Download the corresponding Forms add-on package listed at [AEM Forms releases](https://helpx.adobe.com/aem-forms/kb/aem-forms-releases.html) for your operating system.
-1. Install the Forms add-on package as described in [Installing AEM Forms add-on packages](../forms/using/installing-configuring-aem-forms-osgi.md#install-aem-forms-add-on-package).

->[!NOTE]
->
->AEM 6.5.8.0 includes a new version of [AEM Forms Compatibility Package](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/forms-updates/aem-forms-releases.html?lang=en#aem-65-forms-releases).
-If you are using an older version of AEM Forms Compatibility Package and updating to AEM 6.5.8.0, install the latest version of the package post installation of Forms Add-On Package.

-### Install Adobe Experience Manager Forms on JEE {#install-aem-forms-jee-installer}

->[!NOTE]
->
->Skip if you are not using AEM Forms on JEE.
-Fixes in Adobe Experience Manager Forms on JEE are delivered through a separate installer.

-For information about installing the cumulative installer for Experience Manager Forms on JEE and post-deployment configuration, see the [release notes](jee-patch-installer-65.md).

 ### UberJar {#uber-jar}

 The UberJar for Experience Manager 6.5.8.0 is available in the [Maven Central repository](https://repo.maven.apache.org/maven2/com/adobe/aem/uber-jar/6.5.7/).